These company signals help buyers review location, product scope, export markets, and OEM / ODM support before detailed capacity discussion.

 Use real packing, warehouse, and loading proof to show that carton marking, shipment coordination, and export release are handled as part of the manufacturing workflow.

-Use this checkpoint to discuss process details, testing expectations, and production evidence for the exact product family being quoted.
+Discuss process details, testing expectations, and production evidence for the exact product family being quoted.

-Use this checkpoint to discuss process details, testing expectations, and production evidence for the exact product family being quoted.
+Discuss process details, testing expectations, and production evidence for the exact product family being quoted.

-Use this checkpoint to discuss process details, testing expectations, and production evidence for the exact product family being quoted.
+Discuss process details, testing expectations, and production evidence for the exact product family being quoted.

-Use this checkpoint to discuss process details, testing expectations, and production evidence for the exact product family being quoted.
+Discuss process details, testing expectations, and production evidence for the exact product family being quoted.

-Use this checkpoint to discuss process details, testing expectations, and production evidence for the exact product family being quoted.
+Discuss process details, testing expectations, and production evidence for the exact product family being quoted.

-Use this checkpoint to discuss process details, testing expectations, and production evidence for the exact product family being quoted.
+Discuss process details, testing expectations, and production evidence for the exact product family being quoted.

 | Checkpoint | Main scope | Why it matters |